espi/lucky-voice-mcp/README.md

 ## Disclaimer
 This project is unofficial and not affiliated with Lucky Voice.
 Use responsibly.
 The internal API may change at any time.

+## Future Enhancements
+We welcome ideas to make this server even better!
+Here are some planned features:
+- **Spotify Import**: A tool to scrape a Spotify playlist and auto-match songs on Lucky Voice.
+- **Smart Mixes**: "Create a 1-hour 80s playlist" using LLM logic to select songs.
+- **Lyrics Integration**: Fetch lyrics for the currently playing song.
+- **Headless Auth**: A browser extension helper to auto-extract cookies.

+## Contributing
+Contributions are welcome!
+1.  **Fork** the repository.
+2.  **Create** a feature branch (`git checkout -b feature/amazing-feature`).
+3.  **Commit** your changes.
+4.  **Push** to the branch.
+5.  **Open a Pull Request**.

+Please ensure you scrub any personal cookies or data from your code before submitting.

 ## License
 MIT